Classic Pavlova Recipe With Kiwi Fruit and the History of Australia’s Signature Dessert

 This classic pavlova recipe with kiwi fruit and history of Australia’s signature dessert comes courtesy of food writer Matt Preston, whose recently-released World of Flavour, The Recipes, Myths and Surprising Stories Behind the World’s Best-Loved Food is a cookbook as much as a myth-busting culinary history that finally sets the record straight: pavlova is Australian, not from New Zealand.

-If you enjoyed Matt Preston’s spaghetti bolognaise recipe and history of ‘spag bol’, which we recently published, and you’re also a lover of that other great Australian dish, the pavlova, then you’re going to love Matt Preston’s classic pavlova recipe with kiwi fruit and his history of pavlova, Australia’s favourite dessert.
+If you enjoyed Matt Preston’s spaghetti bolognaise recipe and history of ‘spag bol’, which we recently published, and you’re also a lover of that other great Australian dish, the pavlova, you’ll love Matt Preston’s classic pavlova recipe with kiwi fruit and his history of pavlova, Australia’s favourite dessert.
+(We also have a passionfruit pavlova recipe)

 Matt Preston explores the compelling origins of the pavlova and shares his easy pavlova recipe with kiwi fruit in his just-released cookbook World of Flavour, The Recipes, Myths and Surprising Stories Behind the World’s Best-Loved Food, and we’re publishing an extract from the book and Matt Preston’s pavlova recipe, below, thanks to his publisher, Penguin Random House Australia.

 Before we share Matt Preston’s classic pavlova recipe with kiwi fruit and the history of pavlova, we have a favour to ask.
-Grantourismo is reader-funded.
-If you’ve cooked and enjoyed our recipes and their stories, please consider supporting Grantourismo.
-One option is to donate to our epic, original 8-years-in-the-making Cambodian cuisine history and cookbook on Patreon or buy us a coffee and we’ll use our coffee money to buy cooking ingredients for recipe testing.
+Grantourismo is reader-supported.
+If you’ve enjoyed our recipes, please consider supporting Grantourismo.
+You could buy a handcrafted KROK, the best mortar and pestle ever; book a cooking class or meal with locals on EatWith; or buy something on Amazon, such as a cookbook for culinary travellers or classic cookbook for serious cooks.

 Pavlova Recipe with Kiwi Fruit and the History of Australia’s Signature Dessert